wcmc-its/ReCiter/README.md

   - [ReCiter-Dynamodb-Model](https://github.com/wcmc-its/ReCiter-Dynamodb-Model)
   - [ReCiter-PubMed-Model](https://github.com/wcmc-its/ReCiter-PubMed-Model)

-Additionally, users can install:
+Optionally, users can install:
-- [ReCiter Publication Manager](https://github.com/wcmc-its/ReCiter-Publication-Manager) - a user interface tool
+- [ReCiter Publication Manager](https://github.com/wcmc-its/ReCiter-Publication-Manager) - a powerful user interface / web application that streamlines the process of updating and reporting on the publications of an institution's scholars
-- [ReCiter Machine Learning / Analysis](https://github.com/wcmc-its/ReCiter-MachineLearning-Analysis) - a suite of scripts and tools for retrieving and analyzing data from ReCiter
+- [ReCiterDB](https://github.com/wcmc-its/ReCiterDB) - the back end data store for Publication Manager; in addition to the schema and stored procedures, this repository contains a set of scripts that retrieve data from ReCiter and imports them into this MySQL database

 ## Installation